How to clean and sanitize the kennel with the arrival of the heat

 • Avoid placing the kennel directly on the ground, especially on terraces or outdoor floors: use a plastic or wooden riser to facilitate ventilation and isolate from humidity.

-• If the kennel is in the garden, move it every now and then to avoid stagnant humidity building up underneath it.
+• If the kennel is in the garden, move it every now and then to prevent stagnant moisture from building up underneath it.

 What if the dog has had skin problems or parasites?